 Changes in ambient settings of the space affected visitor moods and attitudes to the space [Eng et al. 2006].

 You can see me here giving a talk about Ada on TEDx.
-Giving this talk was an interesting experience, not least because my videos didn’t work (even though I had tested them beforehand) and I had to ad-lib my way through a large chunk of the talk describing what was in the non-existent videos.
+Giving this talk was an interesting experience, not least because my videos didn’t work (even though I had tested them beforehand) and I had to ad-lib my way through most of the talk describing what was in the non-existent videos.
 Luckily, the organizers managed to edit the video afterwards so that you couldn’t really tell the difference.

 Neuroscience of Virtual Reality